The following questions pertain to the FY 2015 TIGER program.

 The FY2015 Appropriations Act does not provide dedicated funding for the planning, preparation, or design of capital projects; these activities may be eligible to the extent that they are part of an overall surface transportation construction project.

 How do I determine if my project qualifies as being rural?

-The TIGER Grant Program defines “rural area” as any area not in an Urbanized Area, as the term is defined by the Census Bureau.
-DOT considers a project to be in a rural area if all or a material portion of a project is located in a rural area.
-Consult this page for Census maps of Urbanized Areas to determine if the project is located in urban or rural areas:
+The TIGER Grant Program defines “rural area” as any area not in an Urbanized Area, as defined by the Census Bureau.
+For Census 2010, the Census Bureau defined an Urbanized Area as an area that consists of densely settled territory that contains 50,000 or more people.
+DOT considers a project to be in a rural area if all or a majority of the project money to be spent is located in a rural area.

-What are the objectives of the TIGER Discretionary Grant Program?
+Urban Clusters are rural areas for the purposes of the TIGER Discretionary Grant program.